 Why a specific protocol?

-The Episealer implant and the Epiguide surgical tool are designed based on MRI data.
-MRI provides detailed images of the anatomy and is used both for acquisition and assessment of lesions in cartilage and underlying bone.
-This is done by using a tailored 3D sequence as well as conventional diagnostic sequences (2D sequences).
-The Episurf MRI protocol is optimised for best possible assessment of all aspects of the patient’s knee chondral and bone defects.
-From these detailed MRI sequences, a 3D model is created that allows the patient-specific surgical implants and instruments to be designed for exact match to the anatomy.
+The Episealer implant and toolkit are designed based on MRI data.
+MRI provides detailed images of the anatomy and is used both for visualisation and assessment of e.g. lesions in cartilage and underlying bone.
+This is achieved by using a tailored 3D sequence as well as conventional diagnostic sequences (2D sequences).
+The Episurf MRI protocol is optimised for best possible assessment of all aspects of the patient’s (osteo)chondral defects in the knee and ankle.
+From the MRI 3D sequence, a 3D model is created that allows the individualised surgical implants and instruments to be designed for an exact match to the anatomy.

-Episurf have developed a specific MRI protocol needed to be used for potential Episealer patients.
-This is to ensure correct damage assessment and 3D visualisation.
-The protocol can be applied to Siemens, GE and Philips MR-scanners with a magnetic field strength of at least 1.5T and an appropriate knee coil.
-It consist of a 3D sequence and 4-5 diagnostic 2D sequences.
+Episurf has developed a specific MRI protocol needed to be applied for potential Episealer patients.
+This is to ensure correct damage assessment, 3D visualisation and device design.
+The protocol can be applied to Siemens, GE and Philips MR-scanners with a magnetic field strength of at least 1.5T and, when scanning a knee, an appropriate knee coil.
+The protocol consists of a 3D sequence and 4 diagnostic 2D sequences.